-HD25-1 II headphones are the Sennheiser flagship portables for quite some time and are slowly getting the status of a classic.
+HD25 headphones have been the Sennheiser flagship portables for quite some time and have the status of a classic.

 With up to 30 dB of noise isolation and portable design you can easily use these on loud public transport when you want to have some “yourself time”.

-Overall Sennheiser HD25-1 II are surprisingly light considering how durable they are.
+Overall Sennheiser HD25 are surprisingly light considering how durable they are.
 At the same time their lightweight nature offers better comfort.